daarnolducsd/ep5book/docs/04-week4.md

 $$
 \text{Predicted Earnings} = \alpha + \beta \cdot 1 =\alpha + \beta
 $$
 So $\alpha$ is the predicted earnings for individuals who don't receive the UBI payment.
-In other words, this is the expected earnings for control workers. $\beta$ is the difference in earnings for participants that receive UBI, relative to those that do not.
+In other words, this is the expected earnings for control workers. $\beta$ is the difference in earnings for participants who receive UBI, relative to those who do not.
 In other words, if we predict control workers will have earnings of 50,000, and UBI recipients have earnings of 60,000, then $\hat{\alpha}=50,000$ and $\hat{\beta}=10,000$.

-Finally, let's change the prior example slightly so that both the dependent and independent variable are binary.
+Finally, let's change the prior example slightly so that both the dependent and independent variables are binary.
 Instead of studying the impact of UBI on earnings, let's study the impact on employment:

 $$
 \text{Employment}_i = \alpha + \beta \cdot \text{UBI} + \varepsilon_i